 Our new clinic hours will be:

-We will be accepting patients as drop-off or curbside appointments only.
+We are accepting patients as drop-off or curbside appointments ONLY

-We will no longer be accepting pets for overnight boarding.
+We are NOT currently accepting pets for overnight boarding

 - You have a fever of 100.4 or higher

 - You have a cough, sore throat, shortness of breath or other flu-like symptoms

 - You have traveled internationally or to a high-risk area (New York, California, Connecticut, Rhode Island, etc) in the last 14 days